Meetmet21/INSinPAL/doc/user_guide.md

 Since not all software supports sequence and haplotype-resolved calls, the calls were compared to the callset based on their breakpoint locations, allowing for a ten-base pair distance between them.
 Calls outside this range were considered false positives.
 Additional annotations were made to count MEIs count in calls.

-**Callers time and memory performance with 12 cores on HG002 BAM.**
+**Table 1: Callers time and memory performance with 12 cores on HG002 BAM.**

 | Caller           | CPUs time     | Max memory | Max swap | Real time    |
 | :---:            | :---:         | :---:      | :---:    | :---:        |